Recalf/Automatic-License-Plate-Recognition/README.md

   - Add JSON/CSV logging alongside DB inserts.
   - Push events to a message queue or REST API in `insert_plate` if you need streaming integration with other systems.

-## Deduplication Technique for the realtime-sync i thought of but didn't have time to do:
+## Deduplication Technique for the realtime-sync (Concept):

+I thought of this after publishing the project but didn't try it, but it sounds very solid to me:

-- create a new cache variable that periodically (each 15 frames) search if we have different tracking ids with the same best_text in our ocr_cache (the model was tracking a license plate, then dropped it because of frame drops or something, then tracked it again with a new id) if found, then stop the first dropped track from commiting, and wait till the second one finishes tracking (with the final 90 frame buffer), and commit the best one out of them
+- create a new cache variable that periodically (each 15 frames) searches for different tracking IDs with the same best_text in our ocr_cache (this can happen when the model was tracking a license plate, then dropped it because of frame drops or something similar, then tracked it again with a new ID)

+- if found, temporarily halt the first dropped track from committing, wait until the second one finishes tracking (with the final 90 frame buffer), and commit the best one out of them.
+Same idea if there are more than 2.

+(the ocr_cache already auto-cleans when it commits, so we shouldn't have any noticeable performance loss from the searches)